joetechem/https-pelicanjoe/content/post/azure/intro-to-azure.md

 * AWS CloudFormation is purely a templating engine and state-mgmt service, so if you make changes outside of the CloudFormation, it is not reflected back in the template.
     - Whereas, in Azure Resource Template Manager,  you can go to any resources you've deployed within the Azure Portal, and you can generate a template from them at a specific point.

+***

+# Compute

+Compute Services Azure Offers:

+## Virtual Machines (Think Amazon EC2)
+* Windows and Linux machines on-demand
+* Endorsed Linux Distros:
+    - CentOS
+    - CoreOS
+    - Debian
+    - Oracle Linux
+    - RHEL
+    - SUSE LES
+    - openSUSE
+    - Ubuntu
+* You can bring your own distribution to virtual machines, but they will not be *supported*

+* 6 Types of Virtual Machines with 28 Families
+* Set amount of vCPUs, Memory, and Temporary Storage
+* Can attach disks
+    - for any persistent data, store on disks
+* Granular Billing
+* Per Minute Billing
+* Reserved VM Instances gives a sginificant discount

+## App Service

+* Platform as a Service
+    - Just upload your code
+* Completely Managed Service
+    - All you need to worry about is your application code

+* Supported Languages:
+    - .NET
+    - .NET Core
+    - Java
+    - Ruby
+    - Node.JS
+    - PHP
+    - Python
+* Varied number of *types* of applications in App Services
+    - Web Apps + APIs + Mobile Backends + Containers

+* Windows & Linux
+    - choose what you want to run *under the hood*

+* Various *App Service Plans*
+    - from Free to Isolated Environments